TejaNaik15/CoWatch/README.md

 # 🎬 CoWatch

 **Watch videos together, anytime, anywhere.**
-SyncWave is a React-based web application that lets you watch videos in perfect sync with friends, chat in real-time, and enjoy a seamless, responsive experience.
+CoWatch is a React-based web application that lets you watch videos in perfect sync with friends, chat in real-time, and enjoy a seamless, responsive experience.

 ---